Kid Cudi: 2009–2010: Man on the Moon and Man on the Moon II

-2011–12: New direction with WZRD and Wicked Awesome
+2011–2012: New direction with WZRD and Wicked Awesome

 In October 2010, Cudi had announced that he would be forming a rock band with frequent collaborator Dot da Genius, tentatively called Wizard.
 In early 2011, he announced that he would be releasing a mixtape titled A Man Named Scott, reminiscent of his A Kid Named Cudi title, prior to the rock album.
-On February 26, 2011, Cudi took to his Twitter account to announce that Dream On, the record label he launched back in 2009 with partners Patrick "Plain Pat" Reynolds and producer Emile Haynie, has been dissolved.
+On February 26, 2011, Cudi took to his Twitter account to announce that Dream On, the record label he launched in 2009 with partners Patrick "Plain Pat" Reynolds and producer Emile Haynie, has been dissolved.
 However, in an interview with Complex Magazine Cudi explained they were all still on good terms: "I wanted to try something new, and I wanted to take control of things myself.
 Those are still my guys, Pat and Emile, and I'm still going to work with them in the future.
 When we start working on Man on the Moon III I'll be calling them up to see if they want to be a part of it.
 I know Emile is definitely down.
 We had an issue, but we're men and we were able to figure it out and move forward.
 There's no hard feelings."

 In March 2011, Cudi announced that a music video for "Marijuana" would be released in the spring, followed by a music video for "Mr. Rager" in the summer, then he would release a short film, directed by Shia LaBeouf, inspired by his song "Maniac", with Cage, in October 2011.
 In April 2011, while performing at New York City's Roseland Ballroom Kid Cudi announced he was launching his own record label.
 The new label, which he will be releasing his third studio album on is called Wicked Awesome Records.
 He also renamed his band on the same occasion to 2 Be Continuum, renaming it from the original Wizard.
 Kid Cudi explained his reasoning saying: "I needed something more original, something different, but it's still wizardry at its finest."
 In 2011, Cudi landed a songwriting placement on English singer Natalia Kills' debut album Perfectionist, for the song "Free".

 On August 12, 2011, Kid Cudi released the music video for "No One Believes Me", directed by Fright Night director Craig Gillespie.
 The song, produced by Dot da Genius, features Cudi singing and contains elements of rock music.
 On August 21, Cudi announced that he would no longer be releasing the A Man Named Scott mixtape, so that he can focus on his rock project and his third solo album Man on the Moon III.
 Kid Cudi released the music video for his second album's title-track "Mr. Rager", on September 8, 2011.
 The video received all-positive reviews from critics and fans alike.